MoonLadderGames/InGameOutputLog/README.md

 # WARNING!

+This plugin is not yet functional.

 This project is forked from MagicConsole with the goal of adapting it for In Game viewing.
-It is not yet functional!

 # UE4 Enhanced Output Log